Hermite spectral method for the inelastic Boltzmann equation: Numerical experiments

 \section{Numerical experiments}

-In this section, several numerical experiments are carried out to validate this Hermite spectral method for the inelastic Boltzmann equation.
-Firstly, two homogeneous cases will be tested for Maxwell molecules and hard sphere (HS) collision kernel.
-Next, two spatially one-dimensional problems and a spatially two-dimensional problem will be studied with the HS collision kernel.
+In this section, we present several numerical experiments to validate the Hermite spectral method for the inelastic Boltzmann equation.
+We start with two homogeneous cases, one with Maxwell molecules and the other with the hard sphere (HS) collision kernel.
+Next, two one-dimensional spatial problems and a two-dimensional spatial problem will be tested with the HS collision kernel.